z5450851HimaMallina/Arc_unsw/README.md

-# Arc Student Experience Dashboard
+# Excel Analytics Dashboard

+Access to Interactive Excel Dashboard: https://github.com/z5450851HimaMallina/Arc_unsw/blob/main/Dashboard_surveyarc.xlsx

 ## Project Overview
 This repository contains an interactive Excel dashboard and comprehensive report analyzing the Term 3 2024 student survey results for Arc, the student organization at the University of New South Wales (UNSW).
 The analysis is based on 2,535 student responses collected from October 10-29, 2024, providing critical insights into student engagement, membership patterns, and program effectiveness.